Updated on 05/01/2026 | Published on 18/12/2024

 Recinte Modernista de Sant Pau Review - Recinte Modernista de Sant Pau is another must-see gem of modernist architecture in Barcelona.
 This article provides an overview of its historical background, architectural highlights, best visiting times, ticket information, and transport guide to help you effortlessly plan your trip.

-- Recinte Modernista de Sant Pau Official Website
+Recinte Modernista de Sant Pau Visitor Info Pack

 Recinte Modernista de Sant Pau was designed by renowned Catalan architect Lluís Domènech i Montaner and completed in 1930.
 Once the largest modernist architectural complex in the world, it was originally built to provide medical care for the poor and has since been transformed into a cultural and exhibition space.